Occupational Therapy, OTD

 Accreditation

-The Marquette University entry-level occupational therapy doctoral program has applied for accreditation and has been granted Pre-accreditation Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone number c/o AOTA is 301-652-AOTA and their website is https://acoteonline.org/.
-The program must have a pre-accreditation review, complete an on-site evaluation and be granted Accreditation Status before its graduates are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The entry-level occupational therapy doctoral degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note: a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Health and Safety Regulations